Multi-objective optimization for targeted self-assembly among competing polymorphs

-Self-assembly of a two-dimensional honeycomb (HC) lattice using an isotropic pair potential was first demonstrated by Rechtsman \textit{et al.}\ in Ref.~\cite{nmo1}.
-This work proposed a family of isotropic pair potentials, comprising a (12/10) Lennard-Jones potential, a soft repulsive exponential tail, and an attractive Gaussian well.
-The resulting pair potential,
+To illustrate the problem, we begin by considering the self-assembly of a two-dimensional honeycomb (HC) lattice---the two-dimensional analog of the cubic diamond lattice---using an isotropic pair potential.
+The HC crystal polymorph can be stabilized by minimizing its free-energy relative to alternative crystal lattices at equilibrium, as was first demonstrated by Rechtsman \textit{et al.}\ in Ref.~\cite{nmo1}.
+That work proposed a family of pair potentials comprising a (12/10) Lennard-Jones potential, a soft repulsive exponential tail, and an attractive Gaussian well,

-is a function of the distance between a pair of particles, $r$, which is measured in dimensionless units relative to the colloidal particle diameter, $\sigma$.
-Given this functional form, the vector $\vec{a} = \{ a_0,a_1,a_2,a_3 \}$ represents the design parameters for tuning the pair potential.
-The design space is thus a 4-dimensional vector space.
+$U_{\text{HC}}(r; \vec a)$ is a function of the distance between a pair of particles, $r$, which is measured in dimensionless units relative to the colloidal particle diameter, $\sigma$.
+A pair potential from this family is parameterized by the vector $\vec{a} = \{ a_0,a_1,a_2,a_3 \}$.
+The \textit{design space} for this family of pair potentials is thus a 4-dimensional vector space.